Roxxers/roxbot/README.md

 - New Utils cog, new commands like avatar, and info

 ###### Bugs and Fixes
-- Admin cog renamed to Settins cog.
+- Admin cog renamed to Settings cog.
 - ChangeAvatar updated again to be inline with who avatar deals with avatar images.
 - Fixed twitch cog bug that made roxbot crash a lot